philipithomas/www.philipithomas.com/_posts/2013-03-15-san-francisco-transcript.md

 title: Transcript of San Francisco Speech to WUSTL Alumni
 ---

-*Tonight I had the privilege of addressing 500 alumni of Washington University in St. Louis at San Francisco City Hall.
+*Last night I had the privilege of addressing 500 alumni of Washington University in St. Louis at San Francisco City Hall.
 I was the featured student speaker at a dinner for Bay-area alumni.
 Below is the transcript of my speech about innovation and entrepreneurship at the university.
 A video is forthcoming.*

 <a href="/images/sf_speech.jpg"><img src="/images/sf_speech_small.jpg" alt="San Francisco Speech"></a>